 - Automatically forwarding email from an employee’s O365 to an External Email Account, either through use of global forwarding or inbox rules, is prohibited.

 - The use of IMAP/POP with O365 is prohibited.

 - The employee’s access to their O365 email account is automatically removed on the end date indicated in Mountaineer Administrative Processes (“MAP”).

-- O365 accounts are deleted within 30 days of employee’s end date unless retained for extended periods of time necessary to satisfy the University's business and legal obligations.
+- O365 accounts are deleted within 30 days of employee’s end date unless specifically retained for legal purposes or the supervisor has been granted access to the mailbox.